gtanev/binary-tree-roll/README.md

 - A full cycle of CCW roll transformations leading back to the initial tree.
-(The number of distinct topologies in the obtained set is 6, while the number of distinct binary trees is 24.)
+(It can be observer that the number of distinct topologies in the obtained set is 6, while the number of distinct binary trees is 24.)

 <details>
     <summary><b><i>Click to expand</i></b></summary>